Chengdu-Chongqing dialect

 Chengdu-Chongqing dialect or Cheng–Yu (成渝 (成渝, Chéng-Yú); Sichuanese Pinyin: Cen2yu2, [tsʰən˨˩y˨˩]) is the most widely used branch of Southwestern Mandarin, with about 90 million speakers.
-It is named after Chengdu, the capital city of Sichuan, and Chongqing, which was split from Sichuan in 1997.
+It is named after Chengdu, the capital city of Sichuan, and Chongqing, which was under the administration of the province of Sichuan from 1954 to 1997.
 It is spoken mainly in northern and eastern Sichuan, the northeastern part of the Chengdu Plain, several cities or counties in southwestern Sichuan (Panzhihua, Dechang, Yanyuan, Huili and Ningnan), southern Shaanxi and western Hubei.